ob1lan/FindingsManager/README.md

 # TO DO

-- Fix the calculate DueDate in the new finding form
-- Handle the absense of SMTPsettings or mail send error
 - Calculate DueDate should take the createdAt instead of today
 - Implement finding's reference link (if exists, transform the reference into a link)
 - Review BFF recommendations on the findings controller (and continue with others)